You may wish to read an introduction to this section first.

 Cathedral: (left) southern small apse; (right) northern small apse and transept

 Another feature of Norman architecture which can be noticed also in the Cathedrals of Monreale and Palermo is the use of interlacing arches.
-They were also typical of Arab architecture and were widely employed in the decoration of monuments of Cordoba in Spain (it opens in another window).
+They were also typical of Arab architecture and were widely employed in the decoration of monuments in Spain.
 The first Norman kings of Sicily availed themselves of Arab architects and decorators as well as of Greek mosaic makers.

 Cathedral: (left) right bell tower; (centre/right) left bell tower